 - begin to show the signs of puberty (oily skin, acne, body odor).
 Girls may start breast development and grow hair in the armpit and pubic area.
 Boys also may develop body hair in addition to testicle and penis enlargement.

-Here are some things to keep in mind until the next routine visit when your child is 10:
+Here are some things to keep in mind until your child's next checkup at 10 years:

 - Encourage your child to participate in a variety of activities, including music, arts and crafts, sports, after-school clubs, and other activities of interests.
 But try to avoid overscheduling and allow for some downtime.

-- As school curriculum becomes more challenging, your child may struggle academically.
-If this happens, work with your child's school to determine the cause, such as an undiagnosed learning disability, bullying, or other stressors.
+- As schoolwork gets harder, your child may struggle academically.
+If this happens, work with your child's school to find the cause, such as learning or attention problems, bullying, or other stressors.

 - Encourage kids to bathe or shower daily.
 If body odor is a concern, have your child use a deodorant.

 - Tell your child that no one else should touch or ask to see his or her private areas or ask him or her to touch their private areas.

 - Kids should brush their teeth twice daily, floss once a day, and see a dentist once every 6 months.